-This guide has 8 mini-sections to get you started with your Factsheet assignment.
+This guide provides the library resources to support your Factsheet assignment.

 Before you start, it is strongly recommended that you: